John McGlashan College

 John McGlashan College is a state integrated boarding and day school for boys, located in the suburb of Maori Hill in Dunedin, New Zealand.
 The school currently caters for students from years 7 to 13, including 120 boarders and up to 30 international students.

 The school is named after John McGlashan, a significant Presbyterian lawyer, politician, public servant and educationalist, and was founded after his daughters' gift of the family home and estate in 1918 on the provision that a Presbyterian school was established for boys.

 Originally established as a Presbyterian private school, John McGlashan College integrated into the state system in 1989.

 Enrolment

 As a state-integrated school, John McGlashan College charges New Zealand-resident students compulsory attendance dues plus requests voluntary donations.
-For the 2025 school year, the attendance dues payable is $1,430 per year while the requested donation is $2,160 per year.
+For the 2025 school year, the attendance dues payable is NZ$1,430 per year while the requested donation is NZ$2,160 per year.